-In the digital age, more people and households are using a greater number of devices to accomplish tasks or have entertainment options right at their fingertips.
-Some of these common devices might include televisions, video game consoles, or PCs.
+In the digital age, increasing numbers of people and households are using more devices to accomplish tasks or have entertainment options at their fingertips.
+Some common devices might include televisions, video game consoles, or PCs.

-Although other devices are usually around, these are some of the main ones that people might want to connect via a splitter.
-Some people who get a single digital TV or internet signal might wonder if they can use that same signal from one source and spread it out to multiple others.
+Although other devices are usually around, these are some main ones that people might want to connect via a splitter.
+People who get a single digital TV or internet signal might wonder if they can use that same signal from one source and spread it out to multiple others.

 This can increase connectivity and convenience.
-We’ll take you through what cable splitters are, the basics on how they function, how they might affect signals, and whether there might be any recommendations as to the maximum numbers of splitters you should try to use.
+We’ll take you through what cable splitters are, the basics of how they function, how they might affect signals and recommendations for the maximum number of splitters you should try to use.

-A cable splitter is something you might be familiar with already, especially if you have any experience with coaxial inputs for television or internet.
-Before you could access television completely digitally, you would hook it with a physical cable to start receiving service.
-Although set boxes for purely digital entertainment are common today, cable splitters are still quite useful as well.
+A cable splitter is something you might be familiar with already, especially if you have experience with coaxial inputs for television or the internet.
+Before televisions could be accessed completely digitally, they needed a physical cable to be hooked in to start receiving service.
+Although set boxes for purely digital entertainment are common today, cable splitters are also still quite useful.

-A cable splitter takes one signal and breaks it up in order to send that single signal out to multiple devices at once.
-You can think of the splitter as something that can split the signal into copies but combine several devices that can have access to that signal across one network.
+A cable splitter takes one signal and breaks it up to send it out to multiple devices at once.
+You can think of the splitter as something that can split a signal into copies but combine several devices that can have access to that signal across one network.

-You can probably guess a little about how the cable splitter works based on the name and what we’ve given you so far.
-Basically, any cable splitter will take the initial signal and split it down multiple paths at output to end up at different sources.
+You can probably guess how a cable splitter works based on the name and what we’ve given you so far.
+Basically, any cable splitter will take an initial signal and split it down multiple output paths to end up at different sources.

-The goal is for the splitter to maintain as much quality for the feed as it can.
-This is the part of the splitter than can run into some issues down the line, and we will cover some of those possibilities in a later section.
-Common cable splitter configurations will start at two, but you might see devices that have up to six connections.
-They will feature one input port, and the number of output ports will depend on the type you get and how many times you want to split the signal.
+The goal is for the splitter to maintain as much quality for the feed as possible.
+This is the part of the splitter than can run into some issues down the line, and we will cover some of those possibilities later.
+Common cable splitter configurations start at two, but you might see devices with up to six connections.
+They will feature one input port; the number of output ports will depend on the type of splitter you get and how many times you want to split the signal.

 Regardless of how many connections or paths your splitter has, one important thing to remember is that it wants to distribute the signal evenly along each path.
-Because a two-way splitter is a pretty common setup, we can use it as an example here.
+A two-way splitter is a pretty common setup, so we can use it as an example here.

 In this way, different devices get to share the signal from one input source.
-As you can tell from how they work, the signal can get diluted as its power is split up, however.
-Cable splitters still have convenient properties that make them useful for many people, even if signal strength decreases a bit.
+However, as you can tell from how they work, the signal can get diluted as its power is split up.
+Cable splitters still have convenient properties that make them useful for many people, even if the signal strength decreases slightly.

 Some people like to have a bundled package that gives them digital TV and good internet service.
 This is common, but there are some users who want to know if they can get a single signal and split it up for both services.
 One example where you might find this helpful if you only have a single coaxial cable outlet to work with.
 You want to get the advantages of cable TV and internet, but you can’t do both with the outlet you have.